 This will depend on the month you are planning to visit.
 For a winter trip, you will have to pack all heavy woolen clothes, a windproof jacket, gloves, caps, thermals, and woolen socks.

 For a trip in July and August, try and pack clothes that are easier to dry, like polyester.
-An umbrella or a waterproof rain jacket will also be very helpful if you were traveling in your self-owned car.
+An umbrella or a waterproof rain jacket will also be very helpful if you are traveling in your self-owned car.

 In terms of shoes, for winter, you should carry waterproof boots, if possible.
 For the rest of the year, your regular sports shoes will be fine.
-Rubber Sandals (like crocs) will be greatly beneficial in the monsoon season.
+Rubber Sandals (like Crocs) will be greatly beneficial in the monsoon season.

 Mobile Network & Data Connectivity